ear7h/ear7h.github.io/_posts/2019-6-3-pesto-pasta.md

 >
 > But while their needs are ignored the money goes to big wars.
 >
-> Origami armies unfold plans for pesto planes
+> Oregano armies unfold plans for pesto planes
 >
 > And we remain imprisoned in our own pesto chains,
 >